 The design inventory gave you a bird’s-eye view of the existing design system.
 The design audit helped you understand what needed to change, and the system model gave you a plan.
 Now, it’s time to do the work and explain the new system to everyone else.

-- Design – Using all of the evidence gathered so far, start making meaningful changes to the existing system.
+- Design – Using all the evidence gathered so far, start making meaningful changes to the existing system.

 - Show, Don’t Tell – Whenever possible, illustrate how things work.
 Create diagrams to help everyone understand what the components in your system do.